What Is Permeable Paving and How Does It Work?

 - Porous asphalt is used on highways to remove excess water.

-- Single-sized aggregate (commonly known as loose gravel) is seen in very low-speed applications such as driveways or pathways.
+- Single-sized aggregate (commonly known as loose gravel) is used for very low-speed surfaces such as driveways or pathways.

 - Natural stone is used for its beauty, durability and function.
 The effect lends itself to an old-world, hand-crafted look that meets modern and environmental standards.

 - Plastic grids allow for a 100% porous system and can help reinforce gravel driveways, parking lots, and fire lanes.
-Plastic grids can also be planted with grass.
+You can also plant grass with plastic grids.

 - Porous turf can be used for areas with occasional parking, such as stadiums or churches.

-- Permeable interlocking concrete pavers are individual units that can be laid out in an interlocking grid pattern, with grass or small stones filling in-between spaces.
+- Permeable interlocking concrete pavers are individual units that can be laid out in an interlocking grid pattern, filling the gaps with grass or small stones.
 This type of paving is popular in public areas due to its architectural appeal.

 - Permeable clay brick pavers are similar to interlocking pavers but are composed of fired clay.